 And look, we get it: for many small to medium sized businesses, the challenge of becoming NIST 800-171 and CMMC compliance is a real headache.
 We hear you, and we’re here to help.
 We simplify the process with our proprietary CUI Data Lifecycle Methodology.
 It uses your everyday business language to create user-friendly policy and procedure templates that we provide you with.
 And we give you as much or as little help as you need- and want to pay for- through our expert virtual CISO service.

-KLC Provides NIST 800-171 and CMMC Consulting Services
+KLC is a recognized C3PAO company and provides NIST 800-171 and CMMC Consulting Services

 Our company helps DOD contractors meet CMMC and NIST 800-171 requirements through agile solutions that achieve compliance, gain trust, and win contracts.
 So, let’s talk about getting you compliant.
 Thank you!